TykTechnologies/tyk-docs-hugo/tyk-docs/content/getting-started/key-concepts/what-is-an-api-definition.md

 ### Two Definition Types
 *Tyk API Definitions* are written as JSON objects.

-We have 2 main type of definitions -
+We have two main type of definitions:
 - **Tyk OAS API definiton** - Our new format, complies with the OpenAPI Spec schema according to the OpenAPI Specification standard.
 It has a [Tyk OAS API definiton Schema](https://github.com/TykTechnologies/tyk-schemas/blob/main/JSON/draft-04) which you can use in your IDE.
 - **Tyk Classic API definiton** - Tyk original format.
 It follows a [Tyk Clasic API Definition Schema](https://github.com/TykTechnologies/tyk-schemas/tree/main/JSON/draft-07) which you can use in your IDE.